ThoughtWorksInc/voter-service/Candidate_Instructions.md

 ## Supplying Your SSH Public Key

 To begin the process, you must email us a copy of your 2048-bit SSH-2 RSA public key file (i.e. `id_rsa.pub`).
-If you don't already have a 2048-bit SSH-2 RSA public/private key pair, you make one using the following command.
+If you don't already have a 2048-bit SSH-2 RSA public/private key pair, you make one using the following command:

 ```bash
 ssh-keygen -t rsa -b 2048 -C "<your_email@your_domain.com>"